abertschi/service-call-tracker/README.md

   </response>
 </call>
 ```
+- The example above throws an OutOfMemoryError with the given stacktrace if an intercepted method with the String argument *Peter Parker* is called.

-The library [stacktrace-unserialize](https://github.com/abertschi/stacktrace-unserialize) is used to convert stacktraces to throwable.
+The library [stacktrace-unserialize](https://github.com/abertschi/stacktrace-unserialize) is used to convert a stacktrace to a throwable.

 ### Groovy Scripting

-If a static stacktrace is not enough, a Groovy Shell can be fired up and an exception or any other response put into `<script/>`
+If a static stacktrace is not enough, a Groovy Shell can be fired up to build a response.
+Groovy code within `<script>` is evaluated at runtime.
-can dynamically be formed during execution.

 ```xml
 <call>